RoboSense-LiDAR/rs_driver/doc/intro/06_error_code_intro.md

 ​		To avoid this, rs_driver checks the point cloud, and if it is too large, rs_driver clear it, and reports ERRCODE_CLOUDOVERFLOW.

 + ERRCODE_WRONGCRC32
                 When the ENABLE_CRC32_CHECK macro is enabled, the rs_driver will perform a CRC32 check on the MSOP/DIFOP Packet data, and if the verification fails, the rs_driver will report an error ERRCODE_WRONGCRC32.

 + ERRCODE_WRONGIMULEN
                 After receiving the IMU packet, rs_river first checks whether the packet length matches.
 If it does not match, it reports an error ERRCODE_WRONGIMULEN, and then checks the flag byte.
 If it does not match, it reports an error ERRCODE_WRONGIMULE.

 + ERRCODE_WRONGIMUID
                 Please refer to the description of ERRCODE_WRONGIMULEN.

++ ERRCODE_WRONGPCAPPARSE
+                When there is a problem with parsing the data in the pcap file (message is too long or too short), rs_driver reports an error ERRCODE-WRONGPCAPRESE.

 + ERRCODE_STARTBEFOREINIT